An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Main Results

 \subsection{Recovery of Non-Mass Split}

 Next, we design an algorithm that begins with a (sparse) $2$-approximate barycenter computed by Algorithm \ref{algo:2approx}.
-The algorithm improves it to another measure, for which there exists a non-mass splitting transport of lower cost, i.e., the approximation error can only become better.
+The algorithm improves it to another measure supported on a subset of $S$ (instead of $S_\text{org}$), for which there exists a {\em non-mass splitting} transport of lower cost, i.e., the approximation error can only become better.
 Algorithm \ref{algo:nonmasssplit} sums up the approach in pseudocode.
-In this section, we provide an informal description of the algorithm; more technical details are given in the proof of Theorem \ref{thm:fixingtheproperties}.
+We here describe the algorithm in some detail; additional technical details are given in the proof of Theorem \ref{thm:fixingtheproperties} in Appendix \ref{sec:localimprovement}.

-The algorithm greedily breaks up each support point (that splits mass) of the approximate barycenter into several non-mass splitting support points (Step $3$).
+The algorithm greedily breaks up each support point (that splits mass) of the approximate barycenter into several non-mass splitting support points (Steps $1-3$).
 In the end, all of the non-mass splitting support points are combined to a new measure (Step $4$).
-The preprocessing performed in Step $2$ guarantees that the non-mass split property for each support point in Step $3$ transfers to the existence of a non-mass splitting transport for the new measure constructed in Step $4$.
+The preprocessing performed in Step $2$ guarantees that the non-mass split property for each support point in Step $3$ transfers to a non-mass splitting transport for the new measure constructed in Step $4$.
 Figure \ref{fig:exampleforstep2} shows a run of the algorithm, which is discussed in more detail as Example \ref{ex0} at the end of the section.

-In Step $1$, the approximate barycenter $\bar P_\text{org}$ is broken up into disjoint parts; each part corresponds to a support point $s_l=x_{t_l}$ in the approximate barycenter.
+{\bf Step 1.} First, the approximate barycenter $\bar P_\text{org}$ and measures $P_1,\dots,P_N$ are broken up into disjoint parts; each part corresponds to a support point $s_l=x_{t_l}$ in the approximate barycenter.
 By construction, each $P_i^l$ consists of those support points in $P_i$ to which $s_l$ transports mass.
 The mass of a support point in $P_i^l$ equals the mass it receives as transport from $s_l$.
-In the end, we give new indices to the support points in $P_i^l$ and their masses for a simpler notation, so we do not have to refer to $z$ or $y$ in the subsequent steps.
+Then we assign new indices to the support points in $P_i^l$ and their masses for a simpler notation, so we do not have to refer to the original $z$ or $y$ in the other steps.